Sandra Wolin

-Sandra Lynn Wolin is an American microbiologist and physician-scientist specialized in biogenesis, function, and turnover of non-coding RNA.
+Sandra Lynn Wolin is an American molecular biologist and physician-scientist specialized in biogenesis, function, and turnover of non-coding RNA.
 She is chief of the RNA Biology Laboratory at the National Cancer Institute.

 Education

 Wolin completed an A.B. in Biochemical Sciences from Princeton University.
 She earned a M.D. from the Yale School of Medicine and a Ph.D. degree from the department of molecular biophysics and biochemistry at Yale University.
 Her 1985 dissertation was titled, The Ro Small Cytoplasmic Ribonucleoproteins of Mammalian Cells.
 Wolin's doctoral advisor was Joan A. Steitz.
 She carried out postdoctoral training with Peter Walter at the University of California, San Francisco, where she devised an early ribosome profiling method.

 Career

 Wolin returned to the Yale School of Medicine as an assistant professor, and rose to the rank of professor in the departments of cell biology and molecular biophysics and biochemistry.
 From 2014-2017, she served as director of the Yale Center for RNA Science and Medicine.
 She joined the National Cancer Institute (NCI) in 2017 as chief of the newly formed RNA Biology Laboratory.
 She heads the section on non-coding RNAs and ribonucleoprotein particles (RNPs).